rainabba/google-drive-wrapper/README.md

-#history
+## node-cloudfs-drive

+Library implementing Promises to make working with Google drive more like working with a local fs (paths, folders, files, and standard operations.)
+Other cloud services to come as I have time or others contribute.
+Please see the CONTRIBUTE.md file.

+# history
 This project wouldn't exist if not for https://github.com/mhdawson/google-drive-wrapper.
 I did fork initially, but so much changed so quickly that I decided a PR made no sense and this was to live on as its own project.
 Thanks to Michael Dawson for giving me a kick-off point with this.

-# node-cloudfs-drive

-Library implementing Promises to make working with Google drive more like working with a local fs (paths, folders, files, and standard operations.)
-Other cloud services to come as I have time or others contribute.
-Please see the CONTRIBUTE.md file.

-# issues and support
+## issues and support
 Please see CONTRIBUTING.md

 The Google Drive constructor requires: